 As the military transitions into a new pension system, it’s important to take a step back and look at the concept behind this move.
 This article will not go into specific details on the new vs. old plan, but will speak generally in terms of the shift from defined benefit to defined contribution.
-Although the US Government is looking to make adjustments, such as raising the cap on government contributions from 5% to 6%, this does not change the broader discussion.
 Let’s focus this discussion on the difference between a defined benefit plan and a defined contribution plan, and its impact on your life.

 Purpose of a pension